| |||||||||||||||||||||||||||||||||||||||||

 BIOLOGY The Hawaiian Islands have a wide variety of plant, marine and animal life.
 Vegetation zones include: coastal, dryland forest, mixed open forest, rain forest, subalpine and alpine.
 More than 90 percent of the native plants and animals living in Hawaii are found nowhere else in the world, and a greater variety of fish exist in Hawaiian waters than elsewhere.
 The humuhumunukunukuapuaa is the unofficial state fish.
 Hawaii is sometimes called the Endangered Species Capital of the World.
 At least one third of all the endangered species in the United States are found in Hawaii including the Nene Goose (official state bird), the Humpback Whale (official state marine mammal), the Pacific Green Sea Turtle and the Pueo (Hawaiian owl).
 The exotic species, man, poses a greater threat than nature to Hawaii's native flora and fauna.

-GEOGRAPHY Hawaii is the most remote island chain in the world, over 2,000 miles from the nearest landfall.
-Distance makes for splendid isolation - these Polynesian islands are removed from all else but one another.
 Hawaii consists of eight major islands plus 124 minor islands, reefs and shoals, strung like a necklace across the Pacific for over 1,500 miles.
 The eight major islands (which make up over 99% of the total land area) are Oahu, Maui, Hawaii (known as Big Island), Kauai, Molokai, Lanai, Kahoolawe (uninhabited) and Niihau (privately owned).
 Each of the major islands has an identity all its own.
 Oahu is as different from Molokai and Maui as Kauai is from Lanai and the Big Island - each as varied and colorful as the official state flower, the hibiscus.
 With their collective mass of 4.1 million acres or 6,450 square miles, these islands form the fourth smallest state in the United States.
 Beyond mere geography, to Hawaiians the land is "mother".
 The Hawaiian word for land, 'aina, literally means "that which feeds".
 It doesn't belong to us; we belong to it, and are part of it.

-POPULATION The Hawaiian Islands have attracted human migrants in waves, first the Polynesians, then the whalers, the sandalwood merchants, the missionaries, the sugar planters and ranchers, the multi-ethnic traders and laborers, and finally the tourists.
 With a resident population (1999) of 1.2 million, Hawaii has an average population density statewide of approximately 200 people per square mile.
 Island living is a test of tolerance.
 Hawaii is probably the only place in the United States, if not the world, where every single racial group is a minority - one of the world's most harmonious gatherings of people.
 At least a third of the population is of mixed ancestry.
 According to the Office of Hawaiian Affairs, the last study conducted in 1984 estimated that there were only 8,244 pure Hawaiians - about 0.7 percent of Hawaii's total population - a vanishing race.
 Today, in 2001, some think the number could be as low as 5,000.

 Mixed (except Hawaiian) - 232,281 (20%)